janekp/mapstrace/README.md

         at 'this.handle(req, res, next)' (.../server/api/src/wixe/Server.hx:306:37)
         ... (omitted 6 rows)

+# Installation and Dependencies

+Install node.js for your platform

+    npm install source-map
+    npm install stack-trace

 It can be used with or without [Connect](http://github.com/senchalabs/connect)

     var mapstrace = require('mapstrace');